November 21, 2024

 The child-led approach includes:

 This model is considered an alternative to more structured therapies such as ABA, providing flexibility and responsiveness to the child's needs.
-For more insights on the effectiveness of DIR/Floortime and its impact, you can explore what makes dir floortime effective?.
+For more insights on the effectiveness of DIR/Floortime and its impact, you can explore what makes DIR floortime effective?.

 Understanding the fundamental principles of DIR/Floortime can help parents and caregivers feel more informed about its structure and goals, ultimately enhancing their engagement in the therapeutic process.
-For those concerned about the efficacy of this approach, further reading can be found in our article on dir floortime evidence-based myths.
+For those concerned about the efficacy of this approach, further reading can be found in our article on DIR floortime evidence-based myths.

 The DIR/Floortime approach and Applied Behavior Analysis (ABA) are two popular therapies used to support individuals with Autism Spectrum Disorder (ASD).
 While both methods aim to improve developmental skills, they differ significantly in their philosophies, methods, and goals.